FILM LIBRARY UPDATE (05/23/23)

-If you already know the films you would like to borrow, first use our online catalog to check on the film's availability, then email the film title(s) to Myra Su firstname.lastname@example.org at least 2 business days in advance to schedule an appointment to pick up your films.
+This update only affects the online search capability of our catalog.
+The CEAS Film Library is still open for physical browsing and borrowing by appointment.
+Please email Myra Su firstname.lastname@example.org at least 2 business days in advance to schedule an appointment.
 The Film Library is located at 1155 E. 60th Street, Room 309, Chicago, IL 60637.

 The CEAS Film Library is one of the largest East Asian DVD collections in the United States, comprising over 7,000 titles from China, Japan, and Korea.
 It includes historical films, documentaries, television series, and contemporary cinema.
 Many of the films are imported from overseas and are difficult to find in the U.S. Films are available for check-out free of charge to any current University of Chicago student, staff, or faculty member.
 CEAS Associate Members, K-16 educators, and the general public may also borrow films for educational use.